ShreyasAcharya23/Address-Book-Application/README.md

 ﻿# Address-Book-Application
-To sign in as a user - the userID is - user1 password is ContactBook1
+To sign in as a user - the userID is - user1, password is ContactBook1

-#Python and Django are the only prerequisites
+#Prerequisites - Python and Django

 Running the application -
 1. Using Command Prompt open the addressbook where you shall see three files (db.sqlite3, manage.py and readme.md) and a folder.